ycpcs/cs320-spring2016/labs/lab01.md

 Git has a bit of a learning curve.
 </div>

+Ok, I'll admit I'm downplaying the learning curve a bit here.
+You will probably find Git to be fairly confusing for a while.
+Eventually, it will make sense.
+I promise.

 As with most worthwhile skills, becoming proficient with Git takes some work.
 The best advice is to *think carefully* about what you're doing.

 Another thing to keep in mind: